Adam Alis: Barito Putera

-Arema F.C.
+Arema

 Adam Alis rose to national prominence as an industrious attacking midfielder after he joined Arema in 2017 and participated in the 2017 Indonesia President's Cup, in which Arema became champion and he earned the title as the best player in the tournament that was a prelude to the 2017 Liga 1 season.
 The performance earned him a call to the senior national team.

 On 15 April 2017, Adam made his league debut for the club in a match against Persib Bandung, playing the full 90 minute in a 0–0 draw.
-Eight days later, he give assists a opening goal by Dedik Setiawan in Arema's 2–0 win over Bhayangkara.
+Eight days later, he assisted an opening goal by Dedik Setiawan in Arema's 2–0 win over Bhayangkara.
 On 18 August, he give two assists in a 3–0 home win over Persiba Balikpapan.
 On 30 August, he scored his first goal for Arema, as they drew 3–3 against PSM Makassar.
-On 11 November, he played his last match with Arema in a 2–3 loss to Borneo, Adam coming as a substitutes in the 61st minute for Benny Wahyudi, during with Arema in 2017 season, Adam became one of the players who appeared most often, even though the coach changed to Joko Susilo.
+On 11 November, he played his last match with Arema in a 2–3 loss to Borneo, Adam coming as a substitute in the 61st minute for Benny Wahyudi.
+In the 2017 season, Adam became one of the players who appeared most often for Arema, even though the coach changed to Joko Susilo.
 This season, Adam appeared in 31 matches and scored one goal.

-Sriwijaya F.C.
+Sriwijaya

 With his popularity rising, Adam Alis for the 2018 Liga 1 season moved to Sriwijaya that wanted to reclaim its past glory when it was a feared top-flight club.
 The ambitious project of recruiting high-paid players ended up in disaster when the club hit financial trouble in the middle of the season and failed to pay salaries.
 A group of players, including Adam Alis, decided to leave the club after months of receiving no payment for their services that propelled the club to the third position in the table after 15 matches.